ndrewtl/airspace-jekyll/_posts/2017-02-08-funandloops.md

 <hr>
 <hr>

+<b>You can also format and manipulate data using pipes from the `dplyr` package, check out <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">our tutorial</a> to find out how!
+And afterwards you can practice functions, loops and pipes and see the pros and cons of each through our tutorial on <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">Working efficiently with large datasets.</a></b>

 #### Check out our <a href="https://ourcodingclub.github.io/links/" target="_blank">Useful links</a> page where you can find loads of guides and cheatsheets.